 How To File An Eviction In Asheville

-It’s never fun to file an eviction – there’s usually been a breakdown in communication between landlord and tenant, and emotions can run high.
+It’s never fun to file an eviction in Asheville – there’s usually been a breakdown in communication between landlord and tenant, and emotions can run high.
 The tenant often doesn’t wish to leave, and, in most cases, the landlord would have preferred to avoid the eviction as well.
 If you do have to file an eviction in Asheville, it’s important to have your ducks in a row and know exactly what process you need to follow in order to ensure that the process runs as smoothly as possible.
 Perhaps the most critical thing is to know what steps you need to take, what forms you need to file, and when – here’s a quick guide on how to file an eviction in Asheville for tenants on a year-long lease in North Carolina:

 - If a tenant is late paying rent (that is, you haven’t received payment by the end of the allowed grace-period), you will need to post a 10-day notice with a time-stamp, making sure that you do so in a way that the tenant will see.
 Often, it can be useful to communicate the notice in multiple ways – by posting a physical copy on the door as well as sending an email, for example.
 This ensures that the tenant will see the notice, and that you can provide proof of having posted it at a given date and time.